 The student will use the presentations provided in each module: week to submit his or her own completed tutorials in the designated software format to the specifications established within each video tutorial.

 Project Assignments (3)

 The student will submit 3 projects that will be completed after the specified tutorials are completed: (1) Rhythm Track in Ableton, (2) Pro Tools Session with Live Vocal, (3) Video and Soundtrack in Ableton.
 Each project must be completed in the prescribed format.

 Digital Audio Worksheet Assignment

 Digital Audio Worksheet: from the Digital Audio lecture and research using the web, fill out the worksheet using complete sentences.
 This worksheet will prepare the student for the Digital Audio Quiz.

 There will be 3 quizzes throughout this course.
 Each quiz will be open-book/open-notes, include multiple-choice questions, and have a 45-minute time limit.

-The Midterm Exam will be the duplication of an assigned drum pattern in Ableton Live as well as an essay question.
+The quiz will be the duplication of an assigned drum pattern in Ableton Live as well as an essay question.
 The student will be given an audio example and will be asked to analyze the drums, break them down by drum into 4 separate tracks and reproduce 8 bars (measures) of the pattern in Ableton Live.
-The exam will have a 2-hour time limit.
+The quiz will have a 2-hour time limit.

-The Final Exam will contain a written portion as well as a technology portion.
-The written portion will be an essay reflection based on the student’s findings in the Discussion Board Forum 2.
+The quiz will contain a written portion as well as a technology portion.
+The written portion will be an essay reflection based on the student’s findings in the Discussion from Module 7.
 For the technology portion, the student will be given an audio example and will be asked to duplicate the track in Ableton Live given the Ableton Live template and stems.
-The entire exam will have a 2-hour time limit.
+The entire quiz will have a 2-hour time limit.